 The next thing Peter did was to go to his friend John Goodson.
 Goodson is an attorney and a close friend of Peter's.
 They had been teaching land navigation classes together, and Goodson was the friend who had dropped Peter off at the start of his July 1976 trek.
 When Peter mentioned Tidwell's name, Goodson said, "I think I know that guy."
 It turned out that John Goodson and Jim Tidwell had been fraternity brothers at law school.

-It's been thirty years since Bigfoot first discovered the place that would become Reevis Mountain School of Self-Reliance, and conceived what could be done here.
+It's been 40 years since Bigfoot first discovered the place that would become Reevis Mountain School of Self-Reliance.
 We are so grateful to John Goodson and the innumerable others who helped Reevis get started and reach where we are today.